SH801/haselwimmer/TESTREADME.md

 University card key encrypted with the supplied passphrase.

 ### AuthenticationService.java
-'AuthenticationService' class accesses the authentication webservice to retrieve an encrypted card key, encrypted with the supplied passphrase.
+'AuthenticationService' class accesses the authentication web service to retrieve an encrypted card key, encrypted with the supplied passphrase.
-The webservice should return the information in JSON format as:
+The web service should return the information in JSON format as:

 ```
 {"status":"XXX","data":"value"}